-There will be a 4-H Awards Assembly during the first half of 4-H Exploration Days that involves all 2016 State 4-H Award delegates.
-State winners will be announced during the invitation-only State 4-H Awards Recognition Program on Thursday from 8:30 to 11:00 a.m. in the Huntington Club on the 4th floor of the Spartan Stadium Tower.
-For more information on the State 4-H Awards Program, see page 17.
+All State 4-H Award delegates will enroll in the 4-H Awards Assembly in their respective award area for the first half of 4-H Exploration Days.
+Delegates will attend the 4-H Awards Assembly on Wednesday and the State 4-H Awards Recognition Program on Thursday from 8:30-11:00 a.m. at MSU's Kellogg Center Hotel and Conference Center.
+For more information on the State 4-H Awards Program see page 17.